 Step No 6: Leave the car in the sun to dry throughly or if you live in a damp moist area with little sun use a dehumidifier.

 Get as much of the moisture out of the carpet or upholstery as possible and then leave the car in the sun with the windows cracked to dry throughly.
 Alternatively to speed things up leave a dehumidifier in the car and change the water canister after 5 hours

-See live demo below of the Volkswagen car mentioned above
+See live demo below of removing milk smell from the Volkswagen car mentioned above